Michael-Real/sql-lab/README.md

   - find all suppliers who have names with more than 20 characters.

+SELECT * From Suppliers
+Where LENGTH(SupplierName) > 20

   - list customers descending by the number of orders.

+SELECT customerID, count(customerID) AS 'value_occurence'
+from Orders
+order by 'value_occurence' desc

   - list orders descending by the order date.

+select OrderID, OrderDate
+FROM [Orders]
+order by OrderDate desc

   - list orders grouped by customer showing the number of orders per customer.

   - list orders grouped by customer's city showing number of orders per city.